prologdb/runtime/async/docs.md

 of calling tryAdvance() and sometimes discarding the result (like `skip(Int)`) but could also be implemented more efficiently, depending on implementation details.

-Other methods known from working with the usual Kotlin sequences are availble as extension methods, e.g. `map` or `maxBy`.
+Other methods known from working with the usual Kotlin sequences are available as extension methods, e.g. `map` or `maxBy`.

 ### Providing a LazySequence